 Invitation: The invitation for participation in this research study is being extended to approximately 200 Texas State undergraduate students who are between the ages of 18 and 45, because we are interested in body image perception of young adults.

 Procedures: Participation involves 4 short sessions during a two-week period and 1 short follow-up session one month later.
 In the first session, which will take 50 minutes, you will first complete the Eating Attitudes Test-26 that includes 26 statements such as “I am preoccupied with the thought of having fat on my body.”
 For each statement, you will indicate how often you feel that way.
 Next, you will complete a body image questionnaire that includes 7 questions asking for demographic information such as your weight and ethnicity, and asking you to identify one of nine figures that you feel is closest to you, is closest to an ideal figure, and is closest to a figure that the opposite sex prefers.
-Finally, you will spend 30 minutes writing about a designated topic: your room, a traumatic event, or your physical appearance.
+Finally, you will spend 30 minutes writing about a designated topic: your room (e.g., “Describe the arrangement of furniture, colors and textures of objects in your bedroom, and any other facts about your bedroom”), a traumatic event (e.g., “Write about specific traumatic experiences that you are currently having, experiences you have had in the past, or your feelings about these issues and how they have influenced your life”), or your physical appearance (e.g., “Write about your deepest thoughts and feelings about your weight, shape, appearance, or other physical characteristics”).
 In the second and third sessions, which will take 30 minutes, you will spend the time writing about the designated topic.
 In the fourth session, which will take 35 minutes, you will spend a final 30 minutes writing about the designated topic and then complete the body image questionnaire for a second time.
 In the last session, which will take 5 minutes, you will complete the body image questionnaire a final time.

 Benefits and compensation: The main benefit that may be gained from this study is an improved understanding or better perspective about the effects of effortful writing on your life.
 If we find that such writing has positive effects, you may do this writing on your own in the future to improve your well-being.
 In addition, with consent of your instructor, your participation will be rewarded with extra credit points that are equivalent to 1% of your course grade.
 Further, all participants who complete the entire study will be entered into a drawing to win $500.
 Note that if you wish to have an opportunity for this compensation but do not wish to participate in this study, an alterative to participation will be provided.
 For this alternative, during the five sessions, rather than completing the procedures that are detailed in the preceding paragraph, you will read and summarize journal articles that address body image perception.